 - it has entered into binding corporate rules (BCRs),

-- the transfer is to a country which has adequate protection, (currently Andorra, Argentina, Australia, Canada, Faroe Islands, Guernsey Israel, the Isle of Man, Jersey, New Zealand, Switzerland and Uruguay are recognised by the EU data protection authorities as countries with adequate protection); or
+- the transfer is to a country which has adequate protection, (currently Andorra, Argentina, Canada, Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and Japan are recognised by the EU data protection authorities as countries with adequate protection); or

-EU model clauses are standard data processing agreements that have been approved by the EU Commission as providing adequate protection.
+EU standard contractual clauses are standard data processing agreements that have been approved by the EU Commission as providing adequate protection.
 There are currently two sets of standard contractual clauses for transfers of personal data between data controllers and one set for transfers between a data controller and a data processor.
-EU model clauses must be used unamended (other than where specific details may be added, as set out in the notes to the clauses).
+EU standard contractual clauses must be used unamended (other than where specific details may be added, as set out in the notes to the clauses).

 Where personal data is transferred from: